DEVSENSE/phptools-docs/docs/vs/Project/remote-explorer.md

 ## Getting Files from Remote

-- **Pull** - downloads al the files from remote host to the project directory.
+- **Pull** - downloads all the files from remote host to the project directory.
 - **Restore** - option in the context menu, upon right clicking on a file or a folder inside `Local Changes` or `Excluded` sections.
 Local modifications will be overwritten with files from the remote host.
 - **Pull to Project** - option in the context menu in the `Remote Browser` section.
 This allows to download only selected file or folder to the project, respecting the relative file locations.
 - **Pull to ...** - this option in the context menu in the `Remote Browser` asks for a folder on the local computer, and downloads the files there.